rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 * **Mount to Gen2 storage**

-* **Re schedule the job scheduler**
+* **Reschedule the job scheduler**

 * **Check for the new files getting generated at Gen2 root folder path**

-The above steps will conclude that the mount path is changed and pointing to Gen2 now.
-The data will start flowing to Gen2 .
+The above steps will conclude that the mount path is changed and pointing to Gen2.
+The new data will start flowing to Gen2 .

 ## Reach out to us